PascalBod/burndownchart/README.md

 # burndownchart

-A simple spreadsheet to help tracking small projects, in a scrum-like way
+This spreadsheet (*LibreOffice* format) is designed to track small projects performed by a small team.
+It is loosely based on *SCRUM* method, allowing to define and track sprints containing tasks extracted from a backlog.